-Smartphones collect mobile location data in the form of latitude-longitude coordinate pairs.
+Smartphones collect Human Movement Data in the form of latitude-longitude coordinate pairs.
 These pairs of numbers represent every point on earth down to a very high degree of accuracy.
 The format of one of these pairs looks like: 51.500776, -0.124636.
-A mobile location data set then, revolves around the lat-long coordinates emitted by smartphones as they travel through time and space.
+A Human Movement Data set then, revolves around the lat-long coordinates emitted by smartphones as they travel through time and space.
 These lat-long pairs are associated with the specific device by use of a unique identifier.
 Read more about the various identifiers in our glossary.

 What Is The Underlying Technology?